sergiocollado/potpourri/Notes_on_linux.md

 journal: http://www.linuxjournal.com

-## Starting with a Linux Sytem.
+## Starting with a Linux System.

-Most probabliy if you have get a already designed Linux systems, there are many chances that lenguaje is set to english, and you must change it to you keyboard cofingurations.
-For datat you should just, run the following command:
+Most commonly you would use an already designed Linux system, there are many chances that lenguage is set to english, and you must change it to you keyboard cofingurations.
+Just for reference: u should  run the following command:

 ```bash
 $> del lang=es
 ```

 You should change the 'es' to your langauge code.
 And rememember than in an english keyboard, the 'equal sign' is next to the back space key.

 ## Linux File System